masa08/flutter_with_ddd/english_text.md

 - a lot of useful infomation on website

 This image shows how onion architecture works.
-Domain is center, and presentation, infrastructure depends on application, and application depends on domain. it's unidirectional.
+Domain is center, including entity and value object.
+Presentation, infrastructure and persistence depends on application, and application depends on domain. it's unidirectional.

 ## Directory structure
 In my flutter project, directory structure looks like this.